 Will I have WiFi or internet access throughout the trip?

 Yes – we are well connected in New Zealand!
 You will have access to the internet, at your accommodation whether free or for a small fee, during 12 of your 13 nights on your World Heritage Trip.
+While New Zealand is quite tech savvy the wifi at some accommodation may not be of the speed you are used to back home.
 Due to its remote location, there is no internet connection or cellphone reception the night we stay at Martins Bay Lodge in Fiordland.
 Your guides and lodge hosts will have a satellite phone to access outside assistance if they need to.

 How far in advance should I book my World Heritage Walking Tour?